Pep97/Store-agency/readme.md

 # Webpix

-Agency is a one-page HTML theme for Bootstrap, perfect for creative agencies and professionals.
+Webpix is a one-page HTML theme for Bootstrap, perfect for creative agencies and professionals.
 This theme features a clean, modern design with a focus on content and visuals.

 ## Features